Social Europe

 Dario Guarascio

-Dario Guarascio is an assistant professor of economic policy at the Sapienza University of Rome.
+Dario Guarascio is an associate professor of economic policy at the Sapienza University of Rome.
 He is also affiliated to the Sant’Anna School of Advanced Studies in Pisa.
 His research covers the economics of innovation, digitalisation and labour markets, the European economy and industrial policy.

 Andrea Coveri